0-vortex/cloudflare-terraform-infra/README.md

 # see a list of all commands
 make

-# write some code
+# setup local environment
-make format
+make init

 # plan infrastructure changes
 make plan